 LAWS & REGULATIONS

-Here you can find a summary of current Swedish laws and regulations on letting and subletting housing.
+Here you find a summary of Swedish laws and regulations that regulate the letting and subletting of housing.

 Which law to apply?

 In Sweden there are two separate laws that regulate subletting: (1) the Swedish Tenancy Act (Hyreslagen, Chapter 12, Land Code of Sweden, 1970:994) and (2) the Swedish Law on Private Subletting (Privatuthyrningslagen, 2012:978).
 An account on when and how the laws apply is provided below.

 - Cooperative flats

 - Owner-occupied flat

 - when the tenant intends to rent a flat for recreational purposes